Plaza de la Villa & Around

 Plaza de la Villa & Around information

-Currently closed to the public, the Casa de Cisneros , built in 1537 by the nephew of Cardinal Cisneros, a key adviser to Queen Isabel, is plateresque in inspiration, although it was much restored and altered at the beginning of the 20th century.
+Closed to the public at the time of research, the Casa de Cisneros , built in 1537 by the nephew of Cardinal Cisneros, a key adviser to Queen Isabel, is plateresque in inspiration, although it was much restored and altered at the beginning of the 20th century.
 The main door and window above it are what remains of the Renaissance-era building.
 It’s now home to the Salón de Tapices (Tapestries Hall), adorned with exquisite 15th-century Flemish tapestries.

-The section of Calle Mayor that runs past the plaza witnessed one of the most dramatic moments in the history of early 20th-century Madrid.
+The section of Calle Mayor that runs past the plaza witnessed one of the most dramatic moments in the history of early-20th-century Madrid.
 On 31 May 1906, on the wedding day of King Alfonso XIII and Britain’s Victoria Eugenia, a Catalan anarchist Mateu Morral threw a bomb concealed in a bouquet of flowers at the royal couple.
-Several bystanders died, but the monarch and his new wife survived intact, save for her blood-spattered dress.
+Several bystanders died, but the monarch and his new wife survived, save for her blood-spattered dress.
 During the Spanish Civil War, Madrid’s republican government briefly renamed the street Calle Mateu Morral.